bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 29°
-- Mostly Cloudy
+- Overcast
 - 78% humidity
-- 6 mph wind
+- 5 mph wind
-- 79% cloud cover
+- 100% cloud cover
 - 26 AQI 🟩
-- 2.73 inches of snow and 0.18 inches of rain expected in the next 48 hours
+- 2.84 inches of snow and 0.2 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>